{{ summaryTitle }}

 Burn rate

-The observed error ratio divided by the allowed error ratio for the SLO.
+The observed bad-response ratio divided by the allowed error ratio.

 Compliance period